 Notably, many modern cameras have a cloud data connection mechanism, saving information to servers located in China.
-Therefore, even though they are installed in Vietnamese apartments, this data still "runs a detour" through Chinese servers before connecting to the camera and application on the user's device.
+Therefore, even though they are installed in Vietnamese apartments, this data still "takes a detour" through Chinese servers before connecting to the camera and application on the user's device.

 Cameras monitor many private activities but do not pay attention to information security factors.

 According to experts, cameras are sensitive products with many potential risks of information leakage.
-Therefore, the data recorded by the camera must go through cloud servers of companies located abroad, leading to information security risks.
+Therefore, data recorded by cameras must go through cloud servers of companies located abroad, leading to information security risks.
 Sensitive personal data and private behavior can be made public when the transmission channel is blocked or the server is attacked.
 In addition, it is not excluded that personal information will be exploited without permission.

-Speaking at the seminar "Basic network information security standards for surveillance cameras" held on the morning of May 22 in Hanoi, Mr. Vu Ngoc Son - Head of Technology Department - National Cyber Security Association (NCA) assessed that from the perspective of network security, cameras can be considered as computers, even "special" because they can listen, see, think (if integrated with AI), detect and analyze objects appearing in the field of view.
-These devices are almost never turned off, rarely patched, and rarely have patches or anti-virus software installed.
+Speaking at the seminar "Basic network information security standards for surveillance cameras" held on the morning of May 22 in Hanoi , Mr. Vu Ngoc Son - Head of Technology Department - National Cyber Security Association (NCA) assessed that from the perspective of network security, cameras can be considered as computers, even "special" because they can listen, see, think (if integrated with AI), detect and analyze objects appearing in the field of view.
+These devices are almost never turned off, rarely patched and rarely have patches or anti-virus software installed.

 "Therefore, if attacked, there will be no one to protect them," Mr. Son said.
 According to the NCA leader, although the potential risks are extremely high, cameras are not treated like computers when there are no clear standards or origins.

-Sharing the same view, Mr. Nguyen Viet Bang, Deputy General Director of VNPT Technology, said that cameras can become devices to collect information.
+Sharing the same opinion, Mr. Nguyen Viet Bang, Deputy General Director of VNPT Technology, said that cameras can become devices to collect information.
 "A camera placed in the house will be like a computer with an operating system, recording sound, images and almost having an extra person in the place of residence, running silently.
 Therefore, if there is a vulnerability, the camera device can completely send information out.
 Also because it uses network equipment, it is capable of collecting all information about the network in the house or office," Mr. Bang explained.

 Source: https://thanhnien.vn/du-lieu-camera-dang-di-vong-tu-viet-nam-sang-trung-quoc-185240522151802059.htm